Skip to content

 Moving through Sri Lanka has become much faster and easier than before.
 Transportation has been developed to facilitate movement between tourist cities in Sri Lanka, and these means of transportation are

-Buses: It is a faster and cheaper way to get around Sri Lanka, it is also the country’s primary means of transportation.
+Buses: Buses are a faster and cheaper way to get around Sri Lanka and are the country’s primary means of transportation.

-Trains: The rail network has been improved in the past few years, which gives you more relaxation, and while riding, you can see a magnificent view from the large windows that provide 360-degree views.
+Trains: The rail network has been improved in the past few years, which makes it more relaxing.
+While riding, you can see a magnificent view from the large windows that provide 360-degree views.

 Things to do in Sri Lanka